 2. Pivot Table With Subtotal Bar Chart – Count Aggregation – Column And Row

-To push the functionalities a bit further, columns and rows can be paired to rearrange data even further.
-Within this same database, a table with a subtotal bar chart aggregation view can be paired with a simple count aggregation function.
-The category field can then used as a column and the State field used as a row.
+In order to push the functionalities a bit further, you can pair columns and rows to rearrange data.
+Within this same database, you can pair a table with a subtotal bar chart aggregation view with a simple count aggregation function.
+Then you can use the category field as a column and the State field as a row.

 Unlike Excel, which would return an error reference, this Kohezion pivot table isn’t generating errors when some fields are left empty.